 - The nature and severity of each case while exercising discretion on whether or not family members or their guests pose an actual and imminent threat to the health, safety, or right to peaceful enjoyment of the premises by others.
-Any eviction or termination of assistance taken on this basis should only be used when there are no other actions that can be taken to reduce or eliminate the threat, including but not limited to: - a) Transferring the victim - b) Barring the perpetrator from the property - c) Lease bifurcation - d) Contacting law enforcement - 2.
-Undertaking whatever actions permissible and feasible under PHCD's programs to assist victims of domestic violence, dating violence, sexual assault, or stalking. (e.g., bear the cost of the transfer, the possible issuance of a Section 8 voucher, etc.), subject to availability of funding and resources and approval from PHCD Director. - 3.
+Any eviction or termination of assistance taken on this basis should only be used when there are no other actions that can be taken to reduce or eliminate the threat, including but not limited to: - a) Transferring the victim - b) Barring the perpetrator from the property - c) Lease bifurcation - d) Contacting law enforcement - Undertaking whatever actions permissible and feasible under PHCD's programs to assist victims of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking (e.g., bear the cost of the transfer, the possible issuance of a Section 8 voucher, etc.), subject to availability of funding and resources and approval from PHCD Director. - 3.
 Removing the perpetrator of domestic violence from the Lease, while the remaining family members stay in the assisted unit, upon approval of the division director or designee. - 4.
 The effects of denial or termination of assistance on other family members who were not involved in the offense. - 5.
 The conditions barring the culpable household member from residing in or visiting the unit. - 6.
 The circumstances relevant to an eviction or termination of tenancy based on the extent to which the person has shown personal responsibility to prevent the offending action, and the time that has elapsed since their arraignment for that crime. - 7.
-The range of evidence as proof of domestic violence, dating violence, sexual assault or stalking, which may include, but is not limited to victim's statement, testimony or affidavit outlining the facts of the violence or cruelty in each incident, utilizing form HUD-5382.

-G. Emergency Transfer Plan

-PHCD is concerned about the safety of its tenants, and such concern extends to tenants who are victims of domestic violence, dating violence, sexual assault, sexual battery or stalking.
-In accordance with the Violence Against Women Act (VAWA), PHCD allows tenants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the tenant's current unit to another unit.

-- 2. The ability to request a transfer is available regardless of sex, gender identity, gender expression, or actual or perceived sexual orientation.
-The ability of PHCD to honor such request for tenants currently receiving assistance, however, may depend upon a preliminary determination that the tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, and on whether PHCD has another dwelling unit that is available and is safe to offer the tenant for temporary or more permanent occupancy. - 3.
-This plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that PHCD is in compliance with VAWA.
+The range of evidence as proof of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking, which may include, but is not limited to victim's statement, testimony or affidavit outlining the facts of the violence or cruelty in each incident, utilizing form HUD-5382. - G. Emergency Transfer Plan - PHCD is concerned about the safety of its tenants, and such concern extends to tenants who are victims of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking.
+In accordance with the Violence Against Women Act (VAWA), PHCD allows tenants who are victims of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking to request an emergency transfer from the tenant's current unit to another unit. - The ability to request a transfer is available regardless of sex, gender identity, gender expression, or actual or perceived sexual orientation.
+The ability of PHCD to honor such request for tenants currently receiving assistance, however, may depend upon a Page 113 of 117 preliminary determination that the tenant is or has been a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking, and on whether PHCD has another dwelling unit that is available and is safe to offer the tenant for temporary or more permanent occupancy.